marceloboeira/prezzo/README.md

 ### Prezzo::Context

-The `Prezzo::Context` is a source of data for your calculators.
-Basically, it receives a hash of params and it validates its content, in order to make the calculations safe.
+`Prezzo::Context` is a source of data for your calculators.
+It receives a hash of params and validates its content, in order to make the calculations safe.

 e.g.: